OffchainLabs/arbitrum-monitoring/packages/retryable-monitor/README.md

 - [Node.js](https://nodejs.org/en)
 - [Yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable)

-Additionally, ensure that you have added your Child network configuration to the `config.json` file in the `lib` directory;
+Additionally, ensure that you have added your Arbitrum network configuration to the `config.json` file in the `lib` directory;

 ## Installation